How Long Does A Prescription Last

 Q: What are the rules for controlled substances?
 A: Controlled substances have stricter regulations.
 Federal law limits prescriptions for Schedule II controlled substances to a 30-day supply, and they cannot be refilled.
 Schedule III and IV controlled substances may be refilled up to five times within six months.

 Q: Can I transfer a prescription to another pharmacy?
 A: Yes, in most cases, you can transfer a prescription to another pharmacy.
-However, controlled substances may have restrictions on transfers.
+Still, controlled substances may have restrictions on transfers.
 Contact both pharmacies to coordinate the transfer process.

 Conclusion